pankajsharma0001/Word-Drop/README.md

 - ⌨️ Type falling words to eliminate them in real time
 - 💥 Words fall like meteors — increasing in speed as you score more
+- 🧠 Streak system: Type 10 perfect words in a row to earn a power-up
+- ⚡ Power-Ups:
+    • 🐢 Slow Time — slows down falling speed for a few seconds
+    • 💰 Score Boost — doubles your score temporarily
 - ❤️ Health system: gain on success, lose on failure
 - 🔊 Sound effects for correct, incorrect, and game over events
 - 🧠 Custom word mode: enter your own words or sentences